georgesimos/nodejs-mvc-starter/README.md

 ## Plugins

-nodejs-starter is currently extended with the following plugins.
+nodejs-mvc-starter is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.

 ## Server